kennethormandy/figment/README.md

 Available:

 ```
+.figure--aside    - A figure with the caption as marginalia when possible.
 .figure--border   - A figure framed with a border.
 .figure--browser  - A figure framed with browser chrome.
 .figure--breakout - A figure that visually breaks the container when there is space available.